Ixcatl/fables_novasophonia/docs/catalog/paths.rst

         | **Taste for Flesh**
         | You gain the Devourer (Vitality) trait, which also replenishes 5 Belly every time it triggers, but *consumption* is now a key word for your Ambitions, if you have them.

+        | **Unshackled Body**
+        | (WIP) You gain the ability to cast <TRAIT-GIVING SPELL NAME> at will with no modification, replacing its Anima cost with 1 Vitality.
+You may also freely shapeshift into any playable species until your next rest, incurring 1 Mettle damage in the process.
+You may take any appearance you desire, including that of another character should their appearance be within Sense range.
+You replace your starting attributes and traits (excluding mental) with those of your target species, keeping all bonuses allocated from levels and otherwise.
+You may freely select a subspecies, but you must choose the Amalgam alteration.
+        | Losing this mutation at any point immediately reverts you to your original species and removes the effects of <TRAIT-GIVING SPELL NAME>.
+You may only cast <TRAIT-GIVING SPELL NAME> or shapeshift once per turn.

       .. tab-item:: Negative

         | **Rejection**